ashishb/wp2hugo/README.md

-  help                                  Help about any command make-absolute-internal-links-relative Converts all the absolute internal links to relative links move-post-next-to-attachments         Move markdown blog posts with attachments to a single directory shrink-images                         Shrinks all images to be below a certain width/height sitesummary                           Print site stats (e.g. number of posts, number of drafts etc.) suggest-description                   Suggests description for all the posts that are missing a description in the front matter
+  help                                  Help about any command make-absolute-internal-links-relative Converts all the absolute internal links to relative links move-post-next-to-attachments         Move markdown blog posts with attachments to a single directory shrink-audio-files                    Shrinks all audio files to be below a certain bitrate shrink-images                         Shrinks all images to be below a certain width/height sitesummary                           Print site stats (e.g. number of posts, number of drafts etc.) suggest-description                   Suggests description for all the posts that are missing a description in the front matter